No upcoming events

 What is the project about?

-We are particularly interested in data that captures changes across time, through asking questions to the same children and families throughout the years.
-We want to create a new survey that will measure child well-being across Europe and across time.
+The COORDINATE project brings together 22 partners from 14 countries who will work together to improve access to data about children's wellbeing.
+We are particularly interested in data that captures changes across time.
+This will be achieved by surveying the same children and families throughout the years.
+We want to create a new survey that will measure child wellbeing across Europe and across time.
 This survey is called GUIDE (Growing Up In Digital Europe).

 Where does this come from?